KULeuven-COSIC/SortingHat/README.md

 - [GNU GMP](https://gmplib.org/).
 - [NTL](https://libntl.org/).

-For convinience, we prepared Bash scripts to download and install these three dependencies.
+For convinience, we prepared Bash scripts to download and install these three dependencies to `/usr/local/bin`.
 So, if you want to use them, you can simply run

 `./install_third_party_libs.sh`

-When the dependencies are met, the CLI can be built using `RUSTFLAGS="-C target-cpu=native" cargo build --release`.
-`cargo` usually puts the executable in `target/release/homdte`.
-Note that running/testing this project without the `--release` flag is extremely slow.

 ## Running our PDTE